red-green-coding/object-mapper-benchmark/README.md

 Never ever mock ObjectMapper! 😱

+## When to share an ObjectMapper between different components?
+When ObjectMappers share the same configuration, there's typically no need to employ separate instances.
+However, you might wonder when it becomes necessary to utilize distinct configurations.
+In many scenarios, JSON serves as the go-to format for external system communication.
+These systems, though, might use JSON in slightly varying manners.
+For instance, consider a peculiar legacy system that formats timestamps in an unconventional manner, while other systems adhere to the ISO-8601-compatible string format.
+In such situations, opting for ObjectMappers with distinct configurations becomes entirely justifiable.

 ### Do not use findAndRegisterModules
 Avoid using [`mapper.findAndRegisterModules()`](https://fasterxml.github.io/jackson-databind/javadoc/2.7/com/fasterxml/jackson/databind/ObjectMapper.html#findAndRegisterModules()),
 as it will dynamically load any Jackson modules it discovers on the classpath.
 This practice can introduce reliability issues into your tests, especially when they share the same classpath with additional dependencies, which is often the case for unit and integration tests.

+# Conclusion
+Just make the mapper a static field and reuse it.

 ## TODOs

+Probably out of scope:
+## Runtime reflection vs compiletime reflection
+Nowadays, there are libraries that can map Json without runtime reflection like [kotlinx.serialization](https://github.com/Kotlin/kotlinx.serialization).
+They typically use a compiler plugin to generate custom mapper at compile time.
+This can avoid some of the problems mentioned here and can have even better performance characteristics than Jackson (which is already pretty good).
+They are usually a bit less convenient to use and offer far fewer options to configure the mapping, when compared to Jackson.